mahsn12/image-project/README.md

 - `tiles/tile_rr_cc.png` (enhanced tile)
 - `metadata.json` (grid, tile sizes, filenames)

+## How it works (at a glance)
+- Phase 1: detects grid shape from folder name, splits the source image into an exact grid, applies `smart_enhance` (bilateral + CLAHE + guided/bilateral fallback + soft unsharp), and saves tiles plus `metadata.json` describing sizes and filenames.
+- Phase 2: loads tiles (prefers metadata order), infers grid from the group name, computes border features per tile (LAB + gradients/laplacian), and runs a best-buddies + beam-search solver with dynamic seeding and width to place tiles.
+If no Phase 1 outputs exist for the requested scope, it runs Phase 1 first using `--dataset_root`, then assembles the solved image to `phase2_outputs`.

-## Phase 2: solver (auto-runs Phase 1 if needed)
+## Phase 2: solver (limited auto-run for Phase 1)
-Loads Phase 1 tiles, estimates placement with a best-buddies solver, and saves the assembled image.
-If Phase 1 outputs are missing for the requested puzzles, Phase 2 will first run Phase 1 using `--dataset_root` and then continue.
+Loads Phase 1 tiles, estimates placement with a mask-free best-buddies solver, and saves the assembled image.
+If *no* Phase 1 outputs exist for the requested scope, Phase 2 will first run Phase 1 using `--dataset_root` and then continue.
+It does not currently backfill individual missing puzzles if some outputs are present.

 Common invocations:
 ```bash